ghostiek/CICD-Presentation/GitBasics/git.md

 Origin is the remote's default name but you may rename it to whatever you see fit with `git remote rename old_remote_name new_remote_name`

+Now imagine some other collaborator made a commit and we want our local code to be up to date.
+We simply run `git pull` to modify our local repository based on the changes remote has undergone.

+Sometimes we aren't as lucky and changes get made to the remote branch before we could make a pull and we now have merge conflicts.

+## Resolving merge conflicts

+Say coworker 1 added in a new feature, which got pushed to master when we were still working on our development branch.